openscd/open-scd/DataTypeTemplates/DataTypeTemplates.md

 The template database is nothing else than a pre-define data model.
 Here a lot and a growing number of logical node classes are defined with its proper references to `DOType`, `DAType` and `EnumType`.

-You can see, if OpenSCD does have a template for a logical node class you need in the **Add LNodeType** wizard.
-Select the class you need and see if the option **Use LN class from OpenSCD template** is available.
+You can see, if OpenSCD does have a template for a logical node class you need in the **Add LNodeType** wizard (_Pre-defined lnClasses from templates_).
 For more detail please refer to [start from templates](https://github.com/openscd/open-scd/wiki/Start-from-template)

 If this option is disabled you have to start the precess [from scratch](https://github.com/openscd/open-scd/wiki/Start-from-scratch)